 Students progressing to a higher grade level with a higher loan limit may apply for the difference between their current loan limit and the higher amount.
 They must reach the higher grade level at the end of the spring semester; credit hours earned in the summer will impact loan limits for the next academic year.
 Summer Enrollment Forms will be held until spring semester grades are complete if credit hours earned in the spring need to be counted.

-Cooperative Education students who wish to receive their unused fall or spring scholarship stipends in the summer must enroll in at least 12 credit hours during summer school.
+Cooperative Education students who wish to receive their unused fall or spring scholarship stipends in the summer must enroll in at least 12 credit hours during the summer session.
 A total of 24 credit hours must be completed for the year in order for renewable University scholarships to be awarded for the following year.
 (More restrictive criteria apply for renewal of the Palmetto Fellows Scholarship or LIFE Scholarship.)

 For most types of aid, students must be enrolled at least half time (currently six credit hours for undergraduates, five hours for graduate students) for the period of the aid request.
 Students receiving Non-Resident Scholarships or Out-of-State Tuition Scholarships may be eligible to receive a prorated amount of their scholarship in summer.